mohammedjunaidn/E-Commerce_and_Sales_report/README.md

 Key columns are: Product_subCategory, Quantity, CustomerFeedback, Delivered_date, DeliveryRegion, DeliveryState, Sales,
            <br>Cost, Revenue and Profit.
 ## Cleaning and Preprocessing
-The cleaned E-Commerce and Sales dataset contains 38,176 rows and 27 columns.
-Duplicate records found in unique identifier columns <br>
+Duplicate records found in unique identifier columns were removed, which reduced the row count from 40,000 to 38,176.
+One column,<br>
-were removed, which reduced the row count from 40,000 to 38,176.
-One column, DeliveryStatus, was dropped because the Kaggle dataset <br>
+DeliveryStatus, was dropped because the Kaggle dataset already represents delivered sales records.
+Three new columns were added <br>
-already represents delivered sales records.
-Three new columns were added for improved analytics and visualization:<br>
+for improved analytics and visualization:<br>
 - Age_category (derived from Age),
 - Category (derived from Sub_category),
 - Customer_rating (derived from Customer_feedback).<br>